 If you are like most people I’ve spoken with over the year, someone in your life said, “be resilient,” meaning, use your grit to withstand this time and hurry up, recover quickly.
 Were you wondering if they were giving themselves advice?
 Yes, at least partially.
 Human beings spring back from adversity in ways that are unique to their history and circumstances.
 That means one idea, instruction, or form of support does not fit everyone.
 Well-meaning, compassionate people in your life want you to feel better and be better so they can stop thinking, worrying, and feeling helpless for and with you.
 That’s normal and makes us and them weary with the daily burden of finding our way from pandemic stress toward post-pandemic something different.

-I remember as a young girl that we made a shield with a tiny pinhole to view a solar eclipse.
+I remember as a young girl making a shield with a tiny pinhole to view a solar eclipse.
 The returning light was too bright to see it directly, and yet seeing it, we had to do it!
-The tiny pinhole was enough to stimulate wonder, amazement, excitement, and a sense of possibility, so much bigger than I’d ever imagined.
-This experience is a metaphor for what I feel in this moment.
-The pandemic’s grip is the brilliant light of the solar eclipse occurring everywhere to everyone, and it’s too much to absorb all at once.
+The tiny pinhole was enough to stimulate wonder, amazement, excitement, and a sense of possibility - so much bigger than I’d ever imagined!
+That experience is a metaphor for what I feel in this moment.
+The pandemic’s grip is the brilliant light of the solar eclipse occurring everywhere to everyone, and it’s simply too much to absorb all at once.
 The silver lining in isolation was that I had more time to hear myself think.
 I let my heart feel and lead me to question my choices.
-I began to notice my motivation more clear-eyed than my over-scheduled life usually permits.
+I began noticing my motivation more clear-eyed than my over-scheduled life usually permits.

 At the time, my thoughts raced toward choices to generate well-being for myself and others.
 While the virus did not impact my family directly, I felt an internal conflict of gratitude and powerlessness.
 My heart ached for the loss of human life, especially since so much of it was preventable.
 Months continued to unfold, mounting uncertainty and isolation, all contributing to a wave of internal anger.
 As if the pandemic were not enough, horrific social injustice and divisive civic events bombarded my senses.

-I remembered something from an early teacher in my life that we fear what we most love.
-When anger shows up, look for what is loved and allow that vision to my guide.
-Throughout these past eighteen months, creativity blossomed in the form of a book I wrote, Invite Change, and hosting a conference for global leaders about social progress.
-We kept going each day with a bias toward imagining a new future and applying our individual and collective mindset and skills to contribute and cause healthy and constructive choices.
+I remembered something from an early teacher in my life: "we fear what we most love".
+When anger shows up, look for what is loved and allow that vision to guide.
+Throughout these past 18 months, creativity blossomed in the form of writing a book, Invite Change: Lessons from 2020 the Year of No Return, and hosting a conference for global leaders about social progress.
+We were able to keep going each day with a bias toward imagining a new future and applying our individual and collective mindset and skills to contribute and cause healthy and constructive choices.
 I solidly anchored the generative mindset into every fiber of my being.
 Each person is whole, resourceful, capable, and creative far beyond any given circumstance.